kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 The answer is: **No!** Just like any other DBMS, all the in-process systems I’ve mentioned—SQLite, DuckDB, Kuzu, LanceDB—persist your databases on disk.
 That said, many in-process DBMSs also offer an “in-memory” mode[^2] if you don’t want to persist your data.
-For example, in Kuzu, if you create a `Database` object with an empty string like this: `db = kuzu.Database("")`, you'll create an ephemeral database that is not persisted on disk.
+For example, in Kuzu, if you create a `Database` object with an empty string like this: `db = kuzu.Database("")`, you'll create an ephemeral database that is stored only in memory and not persisted on disk.

 Although I don't know of any client-server DBMS that supports ephemeral databases, this is in principle possible[^3].
 The below picture summarizes how to think of (in-process vs client-server) and (ephemeral vs persistent) features of DBMSs.
-I've put some example systems in their corresponding quadrants and puts the DBMSs with both ephemeral and persistent modes to cross two quadrants[^4].
+I've put some example systems in their corresponding quadrants.
+DBMSs with both ephemeral and persistent modes cross two quadrants[^4].

 <Img src="/img/embedded-dbs/framework.png" alt="Being in-process vs client-server is orthogonal to persisting your data." width="700"/>